jellyfin/jellyfin-packaging/README.md

 4. Docker image builder (under `docker`).
 Like the above two as well, only building the combined Docker images with a single Dockerfile.

+5. Portable image build (under `portable`), which covers all the "archive" builds (.NET portable, Linux, Windows, and MacOS) again from a single Dockerfile.

-5. Script infrastructure to handle coordinating builds (`build.py`).
+6. Script infrastructure to handle coordinating builds (`build.py`).
 This script takes basic arguments and, using its internal logic, fires the correct Dockerized builds for the given build type.

-6. The GitHub Actions CI to build all the above for every supported version and architecture.
+7. The GitHub Actions CI to build all the above for every supported version and architecture.

 ## Design Decisions